lemonade-hq/policy-2.0/README.md

 Insurance policies are the ultimate word salad, which is why we’ve created the world’s first open source insurance policy.
 We’re calling it Policy 2.0.

 **Policy 2.0** is a radically simplified, modernized, and digitized insurance policy.
 It’s open source, so we’d love for everyone to contribute to and benefit from it.
-Feel free to submit a PR!
+Feel free to submit a pull request.

 We're taking a run at creating 'Policy 2.0,' with 4 overarching goals: Make a policy that's simple, approachable, relevant, and digital.